Quarterly Business Reviews with Delighted Templates

 With curated benchmarks, provided by our partners at the Qualtrics XM Institute, you can easily review your company's NPS score alongside others in your industry.
 Keep in mind that this data is simply a starting point for further exploration—all programs measure NPS at different stages of the customer funnel and target different customer subsets, which can lead to variability in scores.
 For example, customers who have been with any company for a year or more will typically have a higher NPS than those who're new.

 Comparing your scores to other companies can be useful, but Voice of Customer programs also help build internal benchmarks and expose patterns in customer sentiment.
 While it's natural to want to compare ourselves to others, the most important and actionable benchmarks are those that are internal to your business.
 When optimizing product, support, marketing and retention efforts, you have acute visibility into and control over over what impacts your score (like customer subsets being surveyed, recent product changes, and more).

 Ever wondered what the key drivers are that impact your score?
-With Trends and Reporting in Delighted, you can narrow in on customer segments and patterns that are driving changes in your score.
+With Trends and Reporting in Templates, you can narrow in on customer segments and patterns that are driving changes in your score.

 Think of Trends like saved searches, comprised of keywords and properties that you select.
 Once created, both existing and new responses that meet the Trend criteria are automatically added to the Trend.
 You can use Trends to trigger Alerts to specific departments, to create robust searches for sentiment analysis, and to produce refined reports.

 In a QBR setting, Trends can be used as internal benchmarks.
 Each Trend can represent a key customer cohort or a category of feedback (such as responses mentioning customer support or product quality) that you're keen to segment your feedback by and report to the rest of the business on.